driedpampas/realme-8-megaguide/readme.md

 1. Go back to the folder of [MTK Client](https://github.com/bkerler/mtkclient/archive/refs/heads/main.zip)
 2. Open the console again in [MTK Client's](https://github.com/bkerler/mtkclient/archive/refs/heads/main.zip) folder, **a tip how to do it faster below**
    <p align="center"><img src="https://i.imgur.com/J5VAWoy.png"></p>
-3. Run the payload by simply using command `python mtk payload`.
+3. Send the payload with `python mtk payload`.
 It should look like this:
    <p align="center"><img src="https://i.imgur.com/Y2mwRhR.png"></p>

 4. Make sure your phone is powered off, hold down **Vol+, Vol-, and power button** and connect the usb cable.